Let me take a wild guess…you absolutely love tacos and burritos and burrito bowls with a big scoop of guac?

 - Corn: yep, frozen corn to make life even easier!

 - Dried Spices and Herbs: as I said, it might seem like a long list but TOTALLY worth it.
 We’re using: onion powder, garlic powder, chili powder, paprika, dried oregano, and of course black pepper and salt.
+You can also substitute with homemade no-salt taco seasoning!

 - Soy Sauce or Worcheshire: it’s optional, but just a dash adds to the umami-ness in the mixture, making it even more savory.
 If using Worcestershire, be sure to check for a vegan one to keep it veg-friendly!